mikeizbicki/ucr-cs100/tutorials/bash-lab/README.md

 ```
 $ ls
 ```
-Notice how the file now appears in the directory. congratulations, you've just created your first file on linux!
+Notice how the file now appears in the directory.
+Congratulations, you've just created your first file on linux!

 **Tip:** If you `touch` a file that already exists, it will simply update the date last modified.
 Try running these commands and compare the main.cpp file with `ls -l`
 ```